bbrooklyn/bbrooklyn/README.md

 I'm a 16 year old in college studying: A Level Computer Science & Double Applied Science.
 My interests are in networking, infrastructure and web development.

-I'm an open source enthusiast and occasionally make contributions or provide help in my spare time.
+I'm also an open source enthusiast and occasionally make contributions or provide help in my spare time.
 The language I use day-to-day is Python, but I'm currently learning C++.
+Feel free to contact me on Discord; **Brooklyn#4333**
 #
 #### Learning:
 * C++